 There is no employer to deduct or withhold income tax on your freelancing income

 Expenses are further categorized into Capital and Current Expenses.
 Current expenses are deducted fully in one year whereas capital expenses are distributed over a period of time.
-The latter includes long term assets which benefit you for a period of more than one year.
-For tax purposes this is called Capital Cost Allowance (CCA).
-The most common current expenses that can be deducted are Rent, Professional Fees, Meals, Supplies, Telephone, etc. Make sure you are aware what is for your personal use and what is for freelance use as you cannot combine the two to lower your taxes.
+The latter includes long term assets that benefit you for a period of more than one year.
+For tax purposes, this is called the Capital Cost Allowance (CCA).
+The most common current expenses that can be deducted are Rent, Professional Fees, Meals, Supplies, Telephone, etc. Make sure you are aware of what is for your personal use and what is for freelance use as you cannot combine the two to lower your taxes.
 You can also claim home-office expenses and vehicle use for the business.

 Freelancer needs to pay self-employment taxes too